Brands are wrong when they pay me to write articles to target keywords and rank higher on Google.

 Why then do most awareness-focused blog posts feature calls-to-action like:

-Looking for the the best engineered hardwood flooring?
+Looking for the best engineered hardwood flooring?
 Contact us today!

 Or, even worse:

-Assuming your article gave Calvin everything he needs to know, Calvin is now moving into the consideration stage.
+Assuming your article gave Calvin everything he needs to know, Calvin has moved closer to the consideration stage.

-Neither of these CTAs speak to Calvin in his consideration stage.
+Neither of the above CTAs speaks to Calvin in his consideration stage.

 Not even close.
 First, no one wants to subscribe to your blog.
 Stop creating a terrible experience between prospects and your brand.

-But just as bad as that is pitching the sell too soon.
+But just as bad as pitching your email list as some type of great coup is pitching the sell too soon.

-You need to be mindful of what type of content your audience just consumed.
-And how well that content did to move them down the funnel.
+Be mindful of what type of content your audience just consumed.
+Identify how successful that content moved your prospect down the funnel.

 He wants to see case studies, comparison charts, and testimonials.
 He uses search terms like “____ vs. ____ ” and “Difference between ____ and _____.”